 Students of any major can pursue a minor in biology, developing abilities that are highly valued in a variety of career paths.
-You’ll learn about basic chemical principles, plant and animal anatomy and physiology, cell division, and reactions and products of photosynthesis, along with many other foundational skills.
-You’ll then choose from advanced courses that will help you hone your research skills and learn to solve challenging problems in the classroom and the lab.
+You’ll learn about basic chemical principles and metabolism, plant and animal anatomy and physiology, and the biodiversity of life, along with many other foundational skills.
+You’ll then choose from advanced courses that will help you hone your critical thinking skills and learn to solve challenging problems in the classroom and the lab.

-Studies in biology play an important role in three interdisciplinary concentrations, which students can take along with a major at John Carroll: Environmental Studies, which helps students learn to understand and solve environmental problems; Neuroscience, for biology, chemistry, and psychology majors interested in studying the brain and nervous system; and Population and Public Health, which helps prepare students to be leaders in improving the health of communities.
+Studies in biology play an important role in two interdisciplinary programs, which students can take along with a major at John Carroll: Neuroscience, for biology, chemistry, and psychology majors interested in studying the brain and nervous system; and Population and Public Health, which helps prepare students to be leaders in improving the health of communities.